 Message Store Functionality

-The diagram above illustrates the architecture of the Isode X.400 Message Store and its relationship to P7 client and to its associated X.400 MTA using X.400 P3.
+The diagram below illustrates the architecture of the Isode X.400 Message Store and its relationship to P7 client and to its associated X.400 MTA using X.400 P3.
 An X.400 Message Store is associated with a single X.400 user.
 M-Store X.400 uses a single process to support multiple X.400 clients, retaining separate databases for each X.400 client (UA).

 There are two databases (of the same format) for each Message Store client; an "In Box" that holds messages delivered to the user and an "Out Box" for messages sent by the X.400 client.
 Each message is held as a single file on disk that contains: